 Built-in support for Kotlin DSL build script files implies that Kotlin build scripts provide a full suite of quick fixes and are also supported by the Project Structure dialog.
 Throughout the next year, Google will continue to refine the DSL API of the Android Gradle Plugin, which might lead to breaking API changes for Kotlin script users.
 In the longer run, these fixes will make for a more easy-to-use, idiomatic DSL for Kotlin script users.

 In the end, Android Gradle plugin 4.0.0 includes support for Build Analyzer of Android Studio by using Java 8 language APIs, irrespective of the minimum API level of your app, and building feature-on-feature dependencies between Dynamic Feature modules.

-One can easily download Android Studio 4.0 for Chrome OS, Mac, Widows, and Linux directly from the Android Developers site or can simply update your existing installation from within the app.
+You may download Android Studio 4.0 for Chrome OS, Mac, Windows, and Linux from the Android Developers site or simply upgrade your current installation from within the app.

 Given all of Android Studio 4.0’s tools and updates, this may well be a golden opportunity for aspiring mobile app developers to get their hands on intriguing development.
 We have expertise in developing apps for a variety of platforms after more than 12 years of experience in mobile app development.
 Looking for some expert solutions for your project?
 Connect with our team of specialists today.